Battle of Kapyong: Night battle

-Communications between Ferguson's 3 RAR Headquarters and Burke's 27th Brigade Headquarters had failed early, while communications between Ferguson's HQ and the 3 RAR forward companies were also poor.
+Communications between Ferguson's 3 RAR HQ and Burke's 27th Brigade HQ had failed early, while communications between Ferguson's HQ and the 3 RAR forward companies were also poor.
 This was mostly due to the large number of ROK retreating through their position, tearing out the line from the 3 RAR HQ, as well the effect of heavy vehicle traffic and gunfire on the exposed line.
 Likewise, direct radio communication with the forward companies on the 3 RAR command net with the new Type 31 VHF radios was obstructed by the rugged terrain due to the siting of 3 RAR headquarters in low ground relative to the forward companies and the requirement for line-of-sight.
 The forward companies were able to maintain communications with each other, but not with Ferguson's headquarters, while the company level nets also functioned well.
 Ultimately, contact was maintained between Ferguson and Burke through a radio set in the Middlesex Battalion Headquarters, while messages to O'Dowd and the forward companies engaged on the battlefield relied on line and a slow relay through C Company.
 These issues had only further complicated the conduct of the defence on the first night, with the co-ordination of the battlefield arrangements falling to O'Dowd, who had now assumed field command of 3 RAR.
 The next morning, O'Dowd finally managed to get through on a radio phone to a general in the US 1st Marine Division.
 The officer was incredulous, thinking it was a PVA agent speaking.
 He told O'Dowd that the 3 RAR no longer existed and that it had been wiped out the night before.
 O'Dowd replied, "I've got news for you.
 We're still here and we're staying here."